 Hello friends, hope you are having fun.
-In today’s post, we will have a look at Serial Communication with 8051 Micrcontroller in Proteus ISIS.
+In today’s post, we will have a look at Serial Communication with 8051 Microcontroller in Proteus ISIS.
 In the previous post, we have seen a detailed post on LED Blinking Project using 8051 Microcontroller in Proteus ISIS, which was quite a simple tutorial.
-And I hope if you are new to 8051 Micrcontroller then from that post you must have got some idea about C Programming of 8051 Micrcontroller.
+And I hope if you are new to 8051 Microcontroller then from that post you must have got some idea about C Programming of 8051 Microcontroller.

 Serial Communication with 8051 Microcontroller in Proteus

 - Let’s first have a little recall of Serial communication.
 In serial communication we have two pins which are named as TX and RX.